Video games in Finland: 1979–1989: Heroes and amateurs

 In early 1980s, computer game development in Finland was a pure hobby.
 Commodore was the most popular home computer.
 Source codes, usually in BASIC, were distributed on pages of home computing magazines such as MikroBitti.
 MikroBitti paid an award of 500-1000 FIM for "Program of the month".
 Nintendo was selling consoles, but Finnish developers were not interested in consoles, partially because the licence fees were too high for amateurs.

-First ever video game made in Finland, a chess-game for Telmac had been published in 1979.
+The first ever video game made in Finland, a chess-game called Chesmac for the Telmac, had been published in 1979.
 Larger scale game publishing started in 1984, when AmerSoft (software branch of Amer conglomerate) published four games for Commodore devices: Mehulinja, Myyräjahti, Herkkusuu and Raharuhtimas.
 The games' user interface was in Finnish, and there were no plans to market them internationally.
 In addition to AmerSoft, TrioSoft and Teknopiste sold games.
 In addition to Commodore, games were published for ZX Spectrum, Spectravideo computers and MSX.
+In 1986, the Finland's first video game based on a film license, Uuno Turhapuro muuttaa maalle, was released for the Commodore 64, selling 2,000 copies overall.